mohamedkaba4/AWS-Mavencrest/README.md

 **1. Application change**

-A push to the "deploy" branch triggers the GitHub Actions workflow.
+A push to the `deploy` branch triggers the CI workflow (ci-cd.yml)in the E-Commerce repository.

 **2. Build and validation**

-The pipeline validates the application before creating a deployable image.
+The CI pipeline validates the application.
+Once the CI workflow completes successfully, the Packer AMI build workflow (deploy.yml) is triggered.

 **3. Immutable AMI**